Health Inspections Canada

-Health Inspectors generally enter these facilites during normal business hours.
-In Canada, most juridictions have laws that make it illegal for an owner or operator to stop them from entering their establishment.
+Health Inspectors generally enter these facilities during normal business hours.
+In Canada, most jurisdictions have laws that make it illegal for an owner or operator to stop them from entering their establishment.
 Public Health Inspectors carry proper photo identification for these purposes.

 Orders are powerful legal documents that require something to be addressed immediately or require a premise to be closed.
 For the Order to be lifted, the owner or operator is required to remove the condition that is considered injurious or dangerous to the health of the public.

 Failure to comply with an order is a very serious matter and can result in charges and an owner or operator could find themselves facing a judge in a court of law.
 If this happens, the judge may require the operator to correct the health issue and to pay a large fine as well.